-SHARE WHAT CHILDREN AND YOUNG PEOPLE ARE DOING FOR OUTRIGHT
+SHARE WHAT YOUNG PEOPLE ARE DOING FOR OUTRIGHT

-We're always really excited to see and hear how you and the children you work with get involved with our campaigns!
-It really helps us to fulfill our mission to promote children's voices.
+We're always really excited to see and hear how you and the young people you work with get involved with our campaigns!
+It really helps us to fulfill our mission to promote children and young people's voices.
 There are lots of ways to do this: